MicrosoftDocs/Devices-docs/surface/use-system-center-configuration-manager-to-manage-devices-with-semm.md

 ## Create or modify the SEMM Configuration Manager scripts

 After the required assemblies have been installed on the devices, the process of enrolling the devices in SEMM and configuring Surface UEFI is done with PowerShell scripts and deployed as a script application with Configuration Manager.
 These scripts can be modified to fit the needs of your organization and environment.
 For example, you can create multiple configurations for managed Surface devices in different departments or roles.
-You can download samples of the scripts for SEMM and Configuration Manager from the link in the [Prerequisites](#prerequisites) section at the beginning of this article.
+Download samples of the scripts for SEMM and Configuration Manager from the [Surface IT Toolkit](surface-it-toolkit-powershell-surface.md)

 There are two primary scripts you'll need in order to perform a SEMM deployment with Configuration Manager:

-* **ConfigureSEMM.ps1** – Use this script to create configuration packages for your Surface devices with your desired Surface UEFI settings to apply the specified settings to a Surface device, to enroll the device in SEMM, and to set a registry key used to identify the enrollment of the device in SEMM.
+* **ConfigureSEMM.ps1** – Available under **Surface Device Scripts** in the [Surface IT Toolkit](surface-it-toolkit-powershell-surface.md).
+Use this script to create configuration packages for your Surface devices with your desired Surface UEFI settings to apply the specified settings to a Surface device, to enroll the device in SEMM, and to set a registry key used to identify the enrollment of the device in SEMM.
-* **ResetSEMM.ps1** – Use this script to reset SEMM on a Surface device, which unenrolls it from SEMM and removes the control over Surface UEFI settings.
+* **ResetSEMM.ps1** – Available under **Additional Surface Device Scripts** in the [Surface IT Toolkit](surface-it-toolkit-powershell-surface.md).
+Use this script to reset SEMM on a Surface device, which unenrolls it from SEMM and removes the control over Surface UEFI settings.

 The sample scripts include examples of how to set Surface UEFI settings and how to control permissions to those settings.
 These settings can be modified to secure Surface UEFI and set Surface UEFI settings according to the needs of your environment.
 The following sections of this article explain the ConfigureSEMM.ps1 script and explore the modifications you need to make to the script to fit your requirements.